-There is no widely agreed definition or approach to community engagement and involvement, but its main principles are captured in this definition by Nyirenda et al.(2018):
+There is no widely agreed definition to community engagement and involvement, but its main principles are captured in this definition by Nyirenda et al.(2018):

 “A process of engaging potential participants and communities in a meaningful participatory process that involved them in an early and sustained manner in the design, development, implementation, design of the informed consent process, monitoring of research and in the dissemination of its results”.